m-mishad/Intelligent-Cloud-Application/README.md

-### 2. Deploy translation-app-azure deployment and service:
+### 2. Deploy translation-app deployment and service:

 For translation, we can choose any of the deployment.
 We can choose either translation for azure or translation for AWS.

+Translation in Azure:
 Identify the following lines from the file
 ```translation-app-azure-deployment.yaml``` and replace the ```value``` with the
 Azure translation service key, endpoint, and location.